 How to Do It:

-1. Wash the canning jars and screw bands.
+1. Wash the canning jars, lids, and screw bands.

 2. Clean an electric coil or gas stove top thoroughly.
 Any grease or grime on the stove may turn into a difficult-to-remove stain due to the heat of canning.
 (Glass stove tops are not recommended for canning.)
 Also make sure the canner is clean, being sure to scrub down the bottom and sides.

 3. Fill the pressure canner with water, according to the manufacturer's directions.
 There's usually a line on the side of the canner to show how high the water should reach.

 4. Place the jars in the canner.
-Place the canner on a large burner, under medium high heat.
+Place the canner on a large burner, over medium high heat.

 5. Prepare food according to a trusted recipe.
 Two respected sources for canning recipes are the Ball Complete Book of Home Preserving and the USDA website.
 Canning recipes require careful testing, or the food could spoil because the recipe's chemistry is incorrect for home canning.